1andee/tweetr/README.md

 ## Getting Started

-From the project directory, install all required dependencies using the `npm install` command in Terminal.

-Use the `npm start` command in Terminal to start the server.
-Once the server is running, type `http://localhost:8080/` in the address bar of your web browser to launch the app.
+1. Fork and clone your fork of this repository.
+2. Install dependencies: `npm install` or `npm i` for short.
+3. Start the web server from the command line: `npm start`
+4. Open the app on `http://localhost:8080/` in your web browser.
+5. Bask in the glory of it's greatness.

 ## Dependencies